Tyson Machine Maintenance

 - Learning skills

 - Electrical Systems

 - Motors and Controls

-During the program, you will be employed through a part-time internship.
-After completion of the program, you will be employed full-time by Tyson and may earn up to $53,000* per year.
+Students employed full-time by Tyson may earn up to $60,000* per year upon completion.
 Tyson is an equal opportunity employer.

 Continuing Your Education

 Students may be awarded credits for the successful completion of the Tyson Machine Maintenance program.
-These credits would apply to the Industrial Automation Technology program.
-Students must apply for admission to Hawkeye and provide the transcript of the classes taken in the Tyson program in order to receive the credits.
+These credits would apply towards Hawkeye's Industrial Automation Technology program.
+Students must apply for admission to Hawkeye and provide the transcript of the classes taken in the machine maintenance program in order to receive the credits.